krismichalski/docker-rails/README.md

 You can specyfi what version of rails you want to install.

-Instalation will occur only once and only if command passed to docker run was not changed or it starts with `rails`, `rake` or `bundle`.
+Instalation will occur once and only if command passed to docker run wasn't changed or it starts with `rails`, `rake` or `bundle`.

 Note: Has no effect in mini versions, because they have rails preinstalled.